-Amazon provides a significant technology stack for building cloud-based healthcare apps that fit HIPAA compliance requirements.
-However, one thing is to access the Amazon Web Services security stack, and another is to implement it for AWS HIPAA compliance.
+Amazon provides a significant technology stack for building cloud-based healthcare apps that fit HIPAA compliance on AWS requirements.
+However, one thing is to access the Amazon Web Services security stack, and another is to implement it for AWS HIPAA compliance architecture.
 That is why relying on a dependable AWS software development partner is the best solution.

 Binariks is ready to facilitate your plans.
 We are an AWS Select Consulting Partner with solid experience in providing AWS HIPAA eligible services.
-Check our portfolio to know more about our expertise.
+Check our portfolio to know more about our AWS HIPAA compliance services.